 For help on writing a vision statement read, Artist Vision and Mission Online Business.

-Now that you know where you would like to be, you will want to write specific goals that will guide you towards your vision.
+Now that you know where you would like to be, you will want to write specific goals to guide you towards your vision.

 Break down the goals into long-term goals, mid-term goals, and short-term goals.

 Each goal needs to be:

-For help writing your goals read Sell Art Online Basics Setting Goals.
+If you need help writing goals, download Sell Art Online Basics Setting Goals.

 Develop A Marketing Plan

-If you are going to bake a new cake that you have never baked before, would you just grab stuff from the cabinets and start mixing ingredients together?
-No, you would research what you would need and develop a plan.
+If you want to bake a new cake that you have never cooked before, would you just grab a variety of stuff from the cabinets and start mixing the ingredients?